2023 Lexus RZ 450e Preliminary Specs: What We Know About the Brand’s First EV

 Lexus finally joins the BEV world with this stylish new crossover arriving late 2022.
 But how do the specs look & how do they compare to its cousins Toyota bZ4X & Subaru Solterra?

-First, on the exterior styling front, comparing the exterior with its mainstream siblings the luxury crossover SUV gets less body cladding, a different greenhouse, and the altered shape of the headlights.
-Furthermore, the 2023 Lexus RZ 450e has its own unique character lines, wheel design, and roof spoiler.
+First, on the exterior styling front, compared with its mainstream siblings, the luxury crossover SUV gets less body cladding, a different greenhouse, and the altered shape of the headlights.
+Furthermore, the 2023 Lexus RZ 450e has unique character lines, wheel design, and roof spoiler.

 2023 RZ 450e.
 Photo: Lexus